Film Review – Doctor Strange (2016)

 What I Liked

 After approximately two hours in the theater, I was grinning from ear to ear.
-Doctor Strange is the trippiest movie ever, and I mean that in the most positive way.
+Doctor Strange is the trippiest movie ever, and I mean that in the most positive of ways.
 Let me start with the acting.
 Benedict Cumberbatch is a perfect fit as the title character.
 He does a fantastic job of being arrogant, likable, and hilarious all at once.

 The whole cast for that matter does a great job of adding fun, heart, and even intimidation.
 Tilda Swinton practically stole the movie as the Ancient One.
 I know that there were complaints of white-washing the Ancient One character, but Swinton shines as Strange’s teacher.
 She’s very believable as this super powerful ancient woman and plays all the emotions necessary to really add to the movie.
 She toes the line perfectly with being the wise sage that Doctor Strange needs while also being a bad-ass.
 I also thought Rachel McAdams was a solid addition to the movie as well.
 Her character isn’t given much backstory or depth, but she is important to the arc of Doctor Strange and helps to keep him grounded and relatable.